Feather the Throttle: Revisiting Visual Token Pruning for Vision-Language Model Acceleration: Introduction

-Given the discovered limitation of the studied VLM acceleration approach, we next experiment with various alternative criteria and design choices to better compress visual information, leading to our final method, \feather (\featherlong).
-Specifically, we prune after an early layer with a modified version of the criteria that resolves the uneven selection issue and also maintain a small amount of uniformly sampled tokens to ensure adequate coverage over all image regions.
-Furthermore, we apply more extensive pruning at a later layer, where the effectiveness of the attention-based criteria is enhanced.
+Given the discovered limitation of the studied approach, we next explore whether the attention-based criteria can be modified to enable robust visual token pruning, leading to our final method, \feather (\featherlong).
+Specifically, we propose a straightforward modification to the attention-based criteria by removing RoPE, demonstrating that this resolves the positional bias issue and greatly improves performance.
+Additionally, we incorporate uniform sampling in early token pruning to ensure adequate coverage of all image regions and apply more extensive pruning at a later layer, when the attention-based criteria better discerns important tokens.
 This strategy is analogous to how a racecar driver \textit{feathers the throttle} by gradually pressing the accelerator at the beginning of a turn to maintain grip and then accelerating more aggressively once the car is past the apex.
 We show that \feather results in substantial performance gains compared to the original acceleration approach, improving localization performance more than $\mathbf{5\times}$ with comparable computational savings.
 Strikingly, we find that our approach achieves this performance improvement while only retaining 3.3\% of visual tokens for the second half of LLM layers.
 Overall, our work demonstrates that while visual compression can maintain strong performance even on challenging vision-centric tasks, its effectiveness depends on a well-designed strategy, which is currently difficult to assess due to many vision-language benchmarks not thoroughly evaluating vision capabilities.